TTS4life/FlareonTimer/README.md

 python3 flareontimer.py
 ```

-Note: Will need sounddevice from pip or another python package distribution of your choice.
+Note: Will need sounddevice among others from pip or another python package distribution of your choice.
+Should be easy to tell what you're missing if you know what you're doing.

 Otherwise, if using Windows, you can use the included .exe in the Releases section.